rdiez/Tools/Unpack/README.txt

-unpack.sh version 1.08
+unpack.sh version 1.09
 Copyright (c) 2019-2020 R. Diez - Licensed under the GNU AGPLv3

 Overview:

 This script unpacks an archive (zip, tarball, ISO image, etc.) into a subdirectory inside the current directory (or the given destination directory), taking care that:
-1) The current directory does not get littered with many unpacked files.
+1) The destination directory does not get littered with many unpacked files.
-2) No existing subdirectory is accidentaly overwritten.
+2) No existing file or subdirectory is accidentaly overwritten.
-3) The new subdirectory has a reasonable name, and that name is displayed at the end.
+3) The new file or subdirectory has a reasonable name, and that name is displayed at the end.

 Rationale: